 - Wedge small objects (like machine screws or foam pads) in between those spaces to prevent movement.

-Sag should no longer be a problem if your GPU sits vertically.
-This can be achieved in a number of ways including laying your vertical PC case on its side (not recommended), moving to a different case, or installing a vertical GPU mount to your existing build.
+Sag should technically no longer be a problem if your GPU sits vertically.
+This can be achieved in a number of ways including laying your vertical PC case on its side (not recommended), moving to a horizontal PC case, or installing a vertical GPU mount to your existing build.

 We personally don’t think mounting your GPU vertically is worth doing just to prevent GPU sag, but if you like the look, why not?
 If you needed another excuse to upgrade your build, here it is!